elasticio/elasticio.github.io/_integrator-guide/realtime-flows.md

-When you want to execute a task consisting of, say, two components with a Data Mapper in between, the {{site.data.tenant.name}} starts each corresponding container (in our case three in total) one after the other in order to pass data from the first container to the last one, stopping every container after the use and proceeding to the next one.
+When you want to execute a task consisting of, say, two components with a Data Mapper in between, the {{site.data.tenant.name}} starts each corresponding container (in our case three in total) one after the other to pass data from the first container to the last one, stopping every container after the use and proceeding to the next one.